Skip to content

 Choosing the right fuel is essential.
 These four categories are the cornerstones of renal health:

-- Berries: Blueberries and raspberries are rich in antioxidants.
+1. Berries: Is cranberry juice good for your kidneys?
+Blueberries and raspberries are rich in antioxidants.
 These compounds protect kidney cells from oxidative stress.

 Check out my favorite kidney-friendly smoothie recipe and learn about the connection between oxalates and kidney damage.